PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

     :class-header: sd-bg-info sd-text-white sd-font-weight-bold
     :class-card: sd-outline-info  sd-rounded-1

-    Theorem 3 (Stationary Points of PCPO with the KL divergence and :math:`L2` Norm Projections)
+    Theorem 3 (Stationary Points of PCPO with the :math:`KL` divergence and :math:`L2` Norm Projections)
     ^^^
     Let :math:`\eta\doteq \sqrt{\frac{2\delta}{g^{T}\boldsymbol{H}^{-1}g}}` in :eq:`pcpo-eq-5`, where :math:`\delta` is the step size for reward improvement, :math:`g` is the gradient of :math:`f`, :math:`\boldsymbol{H}` is the Fisher information matrix.
     Let :math:`\sigma_\mathrm{max}(\boldsymbol{H})` be the largest singular value of :math:`\boldsymbol{H}`, and :math:`a` be the gradient of cost advantage function in :eq:`pcpo-eq-5`.
-    Then PCPO with the KL divergence projection converges to stationary points with :math:`g\in-a` (i.e., the gradient of :math:`f` belongs to the negative gradient of the cost advantage function).
+    Then PCPO with the :math:`KL` divergence projection converges to stationary points with :math:`g\in-a` (i.e., the gradient of :math:`f` belongs to the negative gradient of the cost advantage function).
     The objective value changes by

     .. math::